Derived category of moduli of pointed curves -- II: Reduction to the heavy/light moduli spaces 's

 Moduli spaces within the interior of each chamber are isomorphic and carry the same universal family.
+Unlike in the variation of GIT quotients, there are no moduli spaces “on the walls”: reducing all weights slightly yields an isomorphic Hassett space (and universal family) in the interior of an adjacent chamber.
 There exist birational reduction morphisms $\M_\ba\to\M_{\ba'}$ every time the weight vectors are such that $a_i\ge a_i'$ for every~$i$. \end{notn}